U.S. judge clears Toshiba's Westinghouse to tap bankruptcy loan

 The utilities that own the troubled projects in South Carolina and Georgia said they would assess their viability by April 28.

-Executives from SCANA Corp (SCG.N), which owns the majority of the South Carolina project, said on a conference call on Wednesday they preferred to finish the work.
+Executives from SCANA Corp, which owns the majority of the South Carolina project, said on a conference call on Wednesday they preferred to finish the work.

 Westinghouse is building AP1000 plants in China, and that country's State Power Investment Corp said on Thursday it still expected the first of four planned reactors to begin producing electricity this year.